Question: Should I take a Tutored or Self Study Course?

 Question: Will I be able to obtain Insurance?

-Answer: Students are recommended to apply for membership of the ICHM.
-Part of the membership package includes referral
+Students are recommended to apply for membership of the ICHM.
+Part of the membership package includes referral to Professional Insurance

 All non UK students may refer to our Accreditation page for the various Professional bodies who will apply in your location.

 Question: How long does it take to complete a course?